National Parks in the Canary Islands, Spain's natural volcanic paradise

 Any time of year is good to visit these four parks, with their amazing colours and landscapes, and wonderful temperatures.
 Don't forget, besides sun and sand, in the Canary Islands you'll find idyllic spots with volcanoes and laurisilva forests as a backdrop.
 Come and discover one of the most unusual and beautiful places in Spain.

-If you liked this article, you can find more information at: -Canary Islands –guaranteed to please -Canary Islands for year-round adventure -Canary Islands: European sunshine capital -Garajonay: a forest with millions of years of history
+If you liked this article, you can find more information at: Canary Islands for year-round adventure Garajonay: a forest with millions of years of history

 Эта информация оказалась для вас полезной?